flipperdevices/flipperzero-firmware/README.md

 specific sample.
 This mark means that the sequence looked coherent up to that point, and starting from there it could be just noise.

+If the protocol is decoded, the bottom-left corner of the screen will show the name of the protocol, and going in the next screen with the right arrow will show information about the decoded signal.

 In the bottom-right corner the application displays an amount of time in microseconds.
 This is the average length of the shortest pulse length detected among the three classes.
 Usually the *data rate* of the protocol